Dem Washington House majority leader apologizes for being ‘impaired’ during budget hearing

 Why This Matters

-Washington state's Democratic House majority leader, Joe Fitzgibbon, has apologized for appearing impaired during a budget hearing, sparking concerns about accountability and professionalism in government.
+Washington state's Democratic House majority leader, Joe Fitzgibbon, has apologized for appearing 'impaired' during a budget hearing, sparking concerns about the impact of personal behavior on official duties.

 Coverage Snapshot